Synthesis to Deployment: Cyber-Physical Control Architectures: Introduction

 In this work we take an alternative approach to deployment, which lies between the realization and the circuit level.
 Rather than binding the design to some specific hardware, we specify a set of \emph{basic components}, i.e. components with well defined functionality that systems can be built from, and use these to implement the derived controller realization.
 As such, we can easily map our architectures to the real CPS.

 The paper is organized as follows.
-In \sec{background}, we briefly review SLS, propose new, simpler state-feedback and output-feedback control realizations, and show they are internally stabilizing.
-With those realizations, we propose different partitions and their corresponding deployment architectures in \sec{architecture}, namely, the centralized (\sec{centralized}), global state (\sec{global-state}), and four different distributed (\sec{distributed}) architectures.
+In \sec{background}, we briefly review SLS, propose new, simpler state-feedback and output-feedback control realizations (for the open-loop unsatble setting), and show they are internally stabilizing.
+We then discuss the gap between a mathematical realization and a practical implementation in \sec{implementation} by characterizing equivalent realizations, formulating the implementation/deployment requirements, and identifying a set of universal basic components for CPS deployment.
+Leveraging the basic components, we propose different partitions and their corresponding deployment architectures in \sec{architecture}, namely, the centralized (\sec{centralized}), global state (\sec{global-state}), and four different distributed (\sec{distributed}) architectures.
 Then, in Section \sec{comparison} we discuss the trade-offs made by the architectures on robustness, memory, computation, and communication.
-Finally, we conclude the paper with possible future research directions in \sec{future}.